nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>
 ![Save command after](images/screenshots/SaveCommandAfter.png)
 <br/>
-This saves the changes you made and updates the details of a fosterer, or adds a new fosterer with the input details (depending on the command used to open the profile page).
+This saves the changes you have made and updates the details of a fosterer, or adds a new fosterer with the details inputted (depending on the command used to open the profile page).

 <br>

 #### Exiting the profile page
 Entering <code>exit</code> closes the profile page and leads you back to the main window.
-Attempting to exit without saving your changes will give you a warning message, advising you to save your changes.
+Attempting to exit without saving your changes will give you a warning message, prompting you to save your changes.

 **1. Changes are saved** <br/>
 Let's say you have already saved your changes.